ai-robotics-estonia/2023_testing_AI_based_expert_solution_for_route_creation/README.md

 - See sample data transfer file. https://www.dropbox.com/scl/fi/voqrsc1lw5sm3dnyubngf/NR02-spets.csv?rlkey=i0ews6kx0czzd8h45thwxvicq&dl=0
 - See sample code for Solidworks hole and chamfer information gathering. https://www.dropbox.com/scl/fi/gx1t5kvvq8mguijcdl08u/PMIExport.swp?rlkey=8zv4cxr5ffagcidnbiq1xh5ee&dl=0

+The aim of the practical solution is to identify the best route and confirm it in the ERP system.
+In addition to time selection, the algorithm may, in the future, assess the quantity of errors made at a particular workstation and operation in the past.
+These errors are associated with the route as a configuration.
+This approach allows avoiding products that are quickly produced based on the route but have a high error rate.
+This enables greater sustainability, as there is no longer a need to process the same detail multiple times, to fix the mistakes.
+Those mistakes could be made through the wrong drilling sizes or drilling to the wrong place.

 ## Custom agreement with the AIRE team